AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/data-awareness.md

 ## Prerequisistes {#prerequisites}

-Before reading this tutorial, browse the [available use case playbook templates](https://experienceleague.adobe.com/docs/experience-platform/use-case-playbooks/playbooks/discover.html?lang=en#search-and-filter) and [create an instance](https://experienceleague.adobe.com/docs/experience-platform/use-case-playbooks/playbooks/create-share-reuse.html?lang=en#create-playbook-instance) of a preferred playbook.
+Before reading this tutorial, browse the [available use case playbook templates](/help/use-case-playbooks/playbooks/discover.md#search-and-filter) and [create an instance](https://experienceleague.adobe.com/docs/experience-platform/use-case-playbooks/playbooks/create-share-reuse.html?lang=en#create-playbook-instance) of a preferred playbook.

+Creating an instance generates a set of assets such as journeys, segments, schemas, and messages in the inspirational sandbox.
+Read on to learn how you can copy these assets into other sandboxes.

 ### Create and publish a package {#create-publish-package}